If you believe a child is in immediate danger, call the police on 999.

 It might be possible to ring a helpline or agency, without giving your full name.
 If you do give your name, you can ask for it to be kept confidential.

 Reporting child abuse to the social work department

-Their enquiries could last several weeks, and may involve several interviews, family visits or medical examinations.
-The social work department will interview the child, and may also interview anyone the child has come into contact with.
+Their enquiries could last several weeks, and might involve several interviews, family visits or medical examinations.
+The social work department will interview the child, and might also interview anyone the child has come into contact with.
 Usually, the social work department will tell a child's parents that they are making enquiries.
-However, in some cases, they may start making their enquiries before they let the parents know.
+However, in some cases, they might start making their enquiries before they let the parents know.

 In cases of serious abuse, and in all cases of sexual abuse, the social work department will tell the police.
 Occasionally, the social work department will take urgent action to have the child removed from the family home and placed in the care of the local authority.